winitzki/scall/README.md

 So far, there are some issues with the Unicode characters:

-- If the input contains non-UTF8 sequences, the `fastparse` library appears to skip some of the input and create a valid UTF-8 string.
+- If the input contains non-UTF8 sequences, the `fastparse` library will replace those sequences by the "replacement" character (Unicode decimal `65533`).
 However, the Dhall standard specifies that non-UTF8 input should be rejected by the parser.
-- If the input contains Unicode characters greater than 65535 the `fastparse` library seems to truncate those characters.

-There is also a failing test with `missing//blah` or `missingas text` and such.
-The keyword `missing` somehow conflicts with parsing.

-### CBOR encoding

-The CBOR encoding is implemented using the "CBOR-Java" library (`"com.upokecenter" % "cbor" % "4.5.2"`) because it is easy to use and supports big integers and ordered dictionaries out of the box.

-#### Limitations

-The "CBOR-Java" library version 4.5.2 has a bug where it fails to detect the low precision of special `Double` values `0.0` and `-0.0` (positive and negative zero).
-The library converts those values to 32-bit `Float` precision whereas the expected behavior is to convert them to 16-bit (half-precision).
-This fails two of the Dhall acceptance tests.
-The bug has been fixed in [this PR](https://github.com/peteroupc/CBOR-Java/pull/25).
+As a workaround, at the moment, Unicode character `65533` is not allowed in Dhall files and will be rejected at parsing time.